raghuugare/raghuugare.bkup/README.md

 This is my collection of miscellaneous nuggets - revived & resurrected every now and then.

+Patterns of all kinds interest & intrigue me.

 Currently, I'm also into Functional Programming, Math, Haskell and Mathematica.